hectorcorrea/solr-for-newbies/docs/42_solrconfig_xml.md

 A default `solrconfig.xml` file is about 1300 lines of heavily documented XML.
 We won't need to make changes to most of the content of this file, but there are a couple of areas that are worth knowing about: request handlers and search components.

+Note: Despite its name, file `solrconfig.xml` controls the configuration *for our core*, not for the entire Solr installation.
+Each core has its own `solrconfig.xml` file.
+There is a separate file for Solr-wide configuration settings.
+In our Solr installation it will be under `~/solr-7.1.0/server/solr/solr.xml`.
+This file is out of the scope of this tutorial.

 ### Request Handlers